sergio-nezhigay/suite/PAYMENT_VERIFICATION_PLAN.md

 # Payment Verification & Check Issuance Feature - Implementation Plan

 ## Overview
-Create a UI to monitor incoming payments (last 7 days) with restricted account codes (2600, 2902, 2909, 2920) that haven't been covered with Checkbox checks.
-Allow manual check issuance with preview functionality.
+Create a UI to monitor incoming payments (last 7 days) that require check issuance.
+Payments with account codes 2600, 2902, 2909, and 2920 are excluded as they don't require checks.
+Allow manual check issuance with preview functionality for qualifying payments.

 ## ⚠️ IMPORTANT: After Each Phase
 **ALWAYS run `npx tsc --noEmit` after changing .ts/.tsx files to check for TypeScript errors!**